 Read the Handbook for Patent Data Quality to learn more about how the PatentSight patent database is curated to enable users to extract reliable and actionable insights.

 Prior art spans the globe, and it means the world throughout patent prosecution.
 The tools provided by LexisNexis® IP have been developed to help patent professionals find, assess and utilize prior art to their advantage at all stages of the patent process.

 - As a leading global provider of information and analytics, PatentSight shines a spotlight on the innovations of the past and present and helps create data-based projections of what the future might hold.
-Explore Business Intelligence and Reliable, Global Patent Data.
+Explore how to Transform Patent Data Into Intelligence.

 Get quick, precise, and reliable results with full-text documents and high-resolution images from global patent authorities.